DMHYT/kex-docs/README.md

 });

 ModAPI.addAPICallback("KernelExtension", function(api) {
-    // checking if getKEXVersion function exists in API object, then calling it and checking if the version is applicable for your mod if(
+    // checking if getKEXVersionCode function exists in API object, then calling it and checking if the version is applicable for your mod if(
-        typeof api.getKEXVersion === "function" &&
+        typeof api.getKEXVersionCode === "function" &&
-        // in this case checking if the version is 3.0 or higher api.getKEXVersion() >= 300
+        // in this case checking if the version is 3.0 or higher api.getKEXVersionCode() >= 300
     ) {
         // launching the mod adding the API object to its scope Launch({ KEX: api });